-Biotechnology Regulatory Services (BRS) authorizes the introduction of genetically engineered (GE) organisms into the United States by issuing permits and acknowledging notifications.
-One goal of the Regulatory Operations Programs is to assure compliance with all relevant provisions of the regulations, including authorizations under the permitting and notification procedures.
+Biotechnology Regulatory Services (BRS) authorizes the importation, interstate movement, and environmental release of organisms developed using genetic engineering by issuing permits and by acknowledging notifications.
+One goal of BRS’ Regulatory Operations Programs is to assure compliance with all relevant provisions of the regulations, including authorizations under the permitting and notification procedures.

 APHIS inspectors and compliance specialists inspect field test sites and thoroughly evaluate all potential noncompliance incidents.
 BRS also evaluates facilities, equipment, records, and reports of potential noncompliance incidents.
 Authorizations under the permitting and notification procedures require that noncompliance incidents be self-reported within designated time frames.

 If an incident occurs, our focus is to quickly restore compliance with regulatory requirements to protect U.S. agriculture and prevent inadvertent commingling within the food supply.
 Incidents with low potential impacts may require simple remedial actions, such as correcting clerical errors, installing fencing, or improving monitoring procedures.
 Serious incidents (such as unauthorized or accidental releases) can require destruction of field test sites, quarantine of harvested crops, formal corrective action plans, or other long-term measures.
 When self-reports occur, authorization holders have typically already started to implement corrective actions.
 BRS strives for long-term compliance by working to reassess and modify existing procedures to prevent recurrence of incidents.